pediapress/mwlib/docs/basics.rst

 mwlib provides a library for parsing MediaWiki articles and converting them to different output formats.

-The collection extension is a MediaWiki extensions enabling users to collect articles and generate PDF files from those.
+The collection extension is a MediaWiki extension enabling users to collect articles and generate PDF files from those.

-Both components are used by wikipedia's 'Print/export' feature.

-If you're running a low-traffic public mediawiki installation, you only have to install the collection extension.
-You'll have to use the public render server run by pediapress GmbH.
+mwlib is used by some MediaWiki installations for PDF export.

+If you need to run your own render server instance, you'll have to install mwlib first.
+Please read :doc:`installation`.

+The Collection extension is optional and can be configured to point to your own render server.
 Please read :doc:`collection`.

-If you need to run your own render server instance, you'll have to install mwlib and mwlib.rl first.
-Please read :doc:`installation`.

 Contact/Need help
 ==================